riastrad/cyberbspace/posts/2024/post-dithered-pics.md

 ### Hypertext and sleight of hand

-I had a hunch that there was a clever way to this with just HTML and some CSS, but I was struggling to get it right.
+I had a hunch that there was a clever way to do this with just HTML and some CSS, but I was struggling to get it right.
 I came across this [Stack Overflow comment](https://stackoverflow.com/a/37485692/6282077) and realized that this was a concise and legible approach that suited my needs.
 Including both images in the HTML means they are both loaded by the browser when the page is loaded, and I can conceal the slow load times of the larger images by making them invisible until a visitor interacts (hovering on desktop, or tapping on mobile) with the dithered copy I display by default.

 Now, since mobile doesn't allow for `:hover` interaction, I also applied this rule to the `:focus` interaction for the custom class I wrote.
 This is a simple way to recreate an on-click interaction for mobile devices without relying on JavaScript.